gaps-closure/emu/design-notes.md

           > fifo-left &
 ```

 Only the gateway node processing pipeline is enhanced from the pass-through case (the orange and purple nodes are unchanged).
+The addition of the second fifo (fifo-right) enables splitting the script into two separate (more symmetrical and easy to comprehend) commands; but this could also have been written with one fifo as with the pass-through example above.

 ## Bidirectional BOOKEND filter